bergesinstitute/graf-method/book-3-unit-6.md

 # Futuro (con el verbo ir)

 Podemos formar el futuro conjugando el verbo *ir* en presente.
 Es similar a la forma *going to* en inglés.
-Podemos usar esta forma para cualquier tipo de futuro:
+Podemos usar esta forma para cualquier tipo de futuro.

+> In English: We can form the future tense by conjugating the verb *ir* in the present tense.
+It is similar to the form *going to* in English.
+We can use this form for any type of future.

 *Mañana voy a bailar salsa.* (Tomorrow I'm going to dance salsa.)